Sandgate Conservation Society currently works at two sites with occasional conservation mornings at a third site.

 The National Trust is required to manage the Warren in accordance with the requirements of English Heritage for the historical sites and the requirements of Natural England for its SSSI status – a delicate balance!

-We often meet on the area called The Green, but sometimes, especially during the winter months, we meet elsewhere.
+We often meet on the area called The Green, but sometimes, especially during the winter months, we meet elsewhere, depending on where there is work to do.
 Our posters indicate on a site map where we will be meeting and a description is also given in our programme and on Facebook.

 The park comprises a number of habitats, and trees and shrubs that were originally planted as part of the ornamental gardens that once surrounded Sandgate House.

-Mrs A B Lloyd donated Warren Hill to the National Trust to protect it from the threat of building and quarrying.
+Mrs A B Lloyd donated Warren Hill to the National Trust in 1942 to protect it from the threat of building and quarrying.

 Much of this 250 acre area is farmed.
 However, 70 acres are open to the public and a further area has limited public access.